hgrubbs/python_rpcfu/README.md

 JSON outputs, what about inputs?
 --------------------------------
 You may supply all inputs via JSON as well, you can even mix and match them.
 The way to do this is to supply a query string variable named *json_args* containing your arguments.
 In the _Quick Start_ above, providing `?name=Developer` is the same as providing `{"name": "Developer"}` within the *json_args* variable.
-Passing arguments as separate query string variables is largely used in debugging, and seems messy to deploy in production.
+Passing arguments as separate query string variables is available mainly for development/debugging, and seems sloppy to deploy in production.

 Mapping
 -------